Dylan Brown: 2018

 In 2018, Brown started the year with a Jersey Flegg Cup and training on and off with first grade.

 Towards the end of the year he debuted for the Wentworthville Magpies in the NSW Cup, playing five games.

-This led him to being promoted to Parramatta's first grade squad for the 2019 season, re-signing with the club until the end of the 2020 NRL season.
+This led him to being promoted to Parramatta's first grade squad for the 2019 NRL season, re-signing with the club until the end of the 2020 NRL season.

 2019

+In February, the New Zealand Warriors reportedly offered Brown a six-year contract worth $3 million, however Brown turned down the offer to stay with Parramatta.

 On 17 March 2019 Brown made his NRL debut in round 1 against the Penrith Panthers in a 20–12 win.

 On 24 March 2019 Brown scored his first NRL try in round 2 against the Canterbury-Bankstown Bulldogs in a 36–16 win.

 On 2 April 2019, Brown was ruled out indefinitely after sustaining bone bruising on his back.
 It was reported that Brown had been suffering with the injury for an extended period and would sit out opposed training sessions to protect himself in order to play in matches.

 In Round 15 against Canberra Raiders, Brown made his long-awaited return from injury as Parramatta came from 16-0 down to win 22–16 at TIO Stadium in Darwin.

 At the end of the 2019 regular season, Parramatta finished fifth on the table and qualified for the finals.
 In the elimination final against Brisbane, Brown scored two tries as Parramatta won the match 58–0 at the new Western Sydney Stadium.
 The victory was the biggest finals win in history, eclipsing Newtown's 55–7 win over St George in 1944.
 The match was also Parramatta's biggest win over Brisbane and, at the time, Brisbane's worst ever loss since entering the competition in 1988.

 On 3 December 2019, Brown signed a three-year extension, until 2023, with Parramatta worth $2 million.

 2020

-In round 2 of the 2020 NRL season, Brown scored two tries as Parramatta defeated the hapless Gold Coast side 46–6.

 In round 16 of the 2020 NRL season, Brown was taken from the field with an ankle injury during Parramatta's 38–0 loss to South Sydney Rabbitohs.
 It was later revealed that Brown would require surgery on his ankle and would be ruled out indefinitely.